pgaxatte/spectre-meltdown-checker/README.md

 - CVE-2017-5754 aka Meltdown or Variant 3
 - CVE-2018-3640 aka Variant 3a
 - CVE-2018-3639 aka Variant 4
+- CVE-2018-3615, CVE-2018-3620, CVE-2018-3646 aka L1 Terminal Fault or Foreshadow & Foreshadow-NG

+**2018-08-15: Foreshadow support is being worked on, vulnerable/immune CPUs are already detected, and kernel-reported vulnerability status is checked, but manual mitigation detection is currently being implemented, will be available in the next few days**

 Supported operating systems:
 - Linux (all versions, flavors and distros)